-The profile of contemporary African visual culture has certainly risen in the art world over the last few years, but a single medium-photography-has garnered most of the attention.
-While there are a number of African artists whose work can be found with some regularity on the international circuit (Congolese architectural fantasist Body Isek Kingelez, Cameroonian installation and video artist Pascale Marthine Tayou and medium-hopping artist Barthelémy Toguo, also from Cameroon, are three names that come to mind), it is the photographers, in particular the two great Malian portrait photographers Seydou Keita and Malick Sidibé, whose work has become emblematic and widely exhibited.
-(A current exhibition at the International Center of Photography, "Snap Judgments: New Positions in Contemporary African Photography," promises to bring still more attention to the medium.)
+The profile of contemporary African visual culture has certainly risen in the art world over the last few years, but a single medium-photography-has garnered found with some regularity on the international circuit (Congolese architectural fantasist Body Isek Kingelez, Cameroonian installation and video artist Pascale Marthine Tayou and medium-hopping artist Barthélémy Toguo, also from Cameroon, are three names that come to mind), it is the photographers, in particular the two great Malian portrait photographers Seydou Keita and Malick Sidibé, whose work has become emblematic and widely exhibited.
+(A current exhibition at the International Center of Photography, "Snap Judgments: New Positions in Contemporary African Photography", promises to bring still more attention to the medium.)